looeee/THREE.App/README.md

 # Three-app

-A simple wrapper for [three.js](https://threejs.org/) that simplifies setting up a scene that follows best practices for a small to medium size project.
+A simple wrapper for [three.js](https://threejs.org/) that simplifies setting up a scene while following best practices for a small to medium size project.

+three-app sets up all the boilerplate for you, leaving you free to concentrate on lighting, models and making your scenes look amazing!

+It will also set up [OrbitControls](https://threejs.org/docs/#examples/controls/OrbitControls) as `App.controls` and the [GLTFLoader](https://threejs.org/docs/#examples/loaders/GLTFLoader) as `app.loader`.
+If you don't need controls or the loader, just leave out the scripts and they will be gracefully skipped.
+Simple!

 ## Features